Why Thrum Exists

 What Thrum Is Not

-It won't break everything down and make all the decisions for you unless you tell it to.
-You do that with the help of your agents and you can see what is going to happen before it happens - not after the damage is done.
+Thrum doesn't plan your work — it makes planning your work easier and faster.
+You do that with the help of your agents, and you can see what's going to happen before it happens — not after the damage is done.

 Thrum doesn't stop agents or interrupt their work.
 If you need to stop an agent, you stop the process.
 Thrum provides the communication layer — you provide the control.